 Last Name: First Name/MI:

 Student Name (if applicable): Grade: Date of Birth:

 Street Address/Apt. #:

 City: State: Zip Code:

 Home Phone: Cell Phone:

 Work Phone:

 School/Office of Alleged Violation:

-Accommodations for Pregressian Parenting or Lactating Students of Consolidated Categorical Association of Foster Youth, Homeless Youth, former Justin Court Students, Migratory or Children of Military Families Every Student Succeeds Associated in Your Complaint, if application of Complaint, if application of Consolidation of Complaint, if application of Consolidation of Consolidatio dents Aid Nonco Fundir avenile Children ilies Child I ct rrimination, harassment, intim liscrimination, harassment, in ompliance with Local Controling Formula, Locala Controliccountability Plan, or School or Student Achievement Nutrition Programs nidation or bullying, please
+Accommodations for Pregressian Parenting or Lactating Students of Consolidated Categorical Association of Foster Youth, Homeless Youth, former Justin Court Students, Migratory or Children of Military Families Every Student Succeeds Associated in Your Complaint, if application of Complaint, if application of Consolidation of Complaint, if application of Consolidation of Consolidatio dents Aid Nonco Fundin avenile Children ilies Child N Crimination, harassment, intim liscrimination, harassment, in mpliance with Local Control ng Formula, Locala Control ccountability Plan, or School or Student Achievement Nutrition Programs idation or bullying, please

 Age Ancestry Color Disability (Mental or Physical) Ethnic Group Identification Gender / Gender Expression / Gender Identity Genetic Information Immigration Status/Citizenship Marital Status Medical Condition Nationality / National Origin Race or Ethnicity Religion Sex (Actual or Perceived) Sexual Orientation (Actual or Perceived) Based on association with a person or group with one or more of these actual or perceived characteristics

-Please give facts about the condates, whether witnesses were investigator. •
+Please give facts about the condates, whether witnesses were investigator. nplaint.
+Provide details such as t present, etc., that may be helpfu the contract of the contract o

-Have you discussed your complaint or brough personnel?
-If you have, to whom did you take Please provide copies of any written documer complaint. nts that may be relevant o or supportive of your I have attached supporting documents. ☐ Yes ☐ No Signature: Date: Mail complaint and any relevant documents to the Angelina Calderón, Vice President, PublicAffairs acalderon@brightstarschools.org Bright Star Schools e Compliance Officer: Mailing Address 5101 Santa Monica Blvd Ste 8, PMB 93, Los Angeles, CA 90029
+2. Have you discussed your complaint or brough personnel?
+If you have, to whom did you take Please provide copies of any written documen complaint. its that may be relevant o or supportive of your I have attached supporting documents. ☐ Yes ☐ No Signature: Date: Mail complaint and any relevant documents to the Angelina Calderón, Vice President, PublicAffairs acalderon@brightstarschools.org Bright Star Schools Compliance Officer: Mailing Address 5101 Santa Monica Blvd Ste 8.
+F MB 93.
+Los Angeles.
+CA A 90029